 submits data to OEH directly from the field

 improves the quality of information recorded in the field due to the mandatory fields to be completed

 reduces the number of errors created when transcribing forms onto the Aboriginal Heritage Information Management System (AHIMS)

 Users of the AHIMS site recording mobile app are required to obtain registration details from email@example.com prior to using the app to ensure the recorded information submitted matches the information currently held in the AHIMS database.

 All sites submitted via the mobile app are quarantined in the AHIMS sites quarantine station prior to accession and upload onto AHIMS.
 There is no direct connection between the app and the AHIMS database for security reasons.

 Users are able to access the AHIMS sites quarantine station to view and download the site cards they have recorded in the field.

 It is also possible to import extensive searches obtained in AHIMS web services.
 These imported records can be viewed in the mobile app and used in the field to locate sites previously recorded in AHIMS.

 User support and app help

-The iPhone app has been designed with user friendly and intuitive menus to allow for easy navigation.
+The mobile app has been designed with user friendly and intuitive menus to allow for easy navigation.
 Selected fields contain a '?' button that users can tap for guidance.
-Where information is missing or incorrect, the iPhone app validates and prompts the user to make the necessary corrections.
+Where information is missing or incorrect, the mobile app validates and prompts the user to make the necessary corrections.
 Additionally, there is a help menu option to source frequently asked questions.